The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/BLEACH.md

 ---
 title: BLEACH
-summary: A theme pack inspired by the BLEACH anime and manga series.
+summary: A theme pack inspired by the BLEACH anime and manga series
 nav_exclude: true
 has_toc: false
-parent: Deskthemepacks
 permalink: /WindowsThemes/Deskthemepacks/BLEACH
 ---